 - You are covered by both Medicare and Medicaid.
 Medicare covers health care and prescription drugs.
 Medicaid covers your cost sharing for Medicare services.
-Medicaid also covers services Medicare does not cover, like long-term care, over-the-counter drugs, home and community-based services, and other Medicaid-only services - Like all Medicare health plans, we cover everything that Original Medicare covers.
+Medicaid also covers services Medicare does not cover, like long-term care and home and community-based services. - Like all Medicare health plans, we cover everything that Original Medicare covers.
 (If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2023 handbook.
 View it online at www.medicare.gov or ask for a copy by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.) - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
-However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition. - If Medicare adds coverage for any new services during 2023, either Medicare or our plan will cover those services. - VillageCareMAX Medicare Total Advantage covers both Medicare and Medicaid benefits under one Plan.
-The below Benefits Chart in this chapter shows the list of Medicare-covered services and items.
-If a benefit is also covered by Medicaid, a reference is made in the chart.
-A list of Medicaid-covered services and items are in Chapter 13 of this document. - If you are within our plan's 3-month period of deemed continued eligibility, we will continue to provide all Medicare Advantage plan-covered Medicare benefits.
+However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition.

+- If Medicare adds coverage for any new services during 2023, either Medicare or our plan will cover those services. - VillageCareMAX has a Managed Long Term Care (MLTC) plan that provides coverage for Medicaid services.
+If eligible, you can enroll in our MLTC plan to get Medicaidcovered services such as Long Term Services and Supports. - If you are within our plan's 3-month period of deemed continued eligibility, we will continue to provide all Medicare Advantage plan-covered Medicare benefits.
 However, during this period, we will not pay the Medicare premiums or cost sharing for which the state would otherwise be liable had you not lose your Medicaid eligibility.
 The amount you pay for Medicare covered services may increase during this period.

-You do not pay anything for the services listed in the Benefits Chart, as long as you meet the coverage requirements described above.
+If you are eligible for Medicare cost-sharing assistance under Medicaid, you do not pay anything for the services listed in the Benefits Chart, as long as you meet the coverage requirements described above.